Working from home with a dog25 May 2023

 Get help! - If your dog is showing any signs of anxiety (which can include pacing, panting, salivating, destroying furniture etc) or any other behaviour issues you are worried about you should consider hiring a qualified animal behaviourist.
 There are many wonderful dog behaviourists throughout the country who can help you and your dog, and your local vet can advise and/or refer you to them.

-This last year has seen a vast shift in how people work, and it is important to remember how much this has affected our pets too.
+The covid pandemic saw a vast shift in how people work, and it is important to remember how much this affected our pets too.
 Working from home with a dog can be tough, so don’t be afraid to ask for help!

 Wondering how your dog will cope with you going (back) to work?
 Read our guide on what to do with dogs when at work!